 In sum, CA relates to an endeavor that aims to prove a false god who has not effectively revealed himself to at least some invincibly ignorant creatures.
 Again, a god who must be proved is not the God of Scripture.

 Aside from denying the biblical contextual reality in which apologetics should be conducted, theistic proofs as they’ve been traditionally formulated have been, I believe, an embarrassment to the church.
-For instance, how does the cosmological argument disprove a first cause of simultaneous multiplicity, or the teleological argument rule out multiple designers?
+For instance, how does the cosmological argument disprove a first cause of simultaneous multiplicity, or the teleological argument rule out multiple designers ?
 In other words, how do such arguments avoid a fallacy of quantification, or avoid a natural theology of the gods?
 How do we deduce from natural experience of natural causes a single supernatural first cause?
-Why must a logical first cause or the supposed designer of the universe still exist?
+How can inductive inferences from mechanistic design to a designer be read back into the universe without committing a fallacy of composition?
+In other words, why can’t the universe be akin to an inexplicable organism and not to a humanly devised mechanism?
+Why must a first cause or supposed designer of the universe still exist?
+Even allowing for an A-theory of time, why can’t the universe logically precede time?
+In other words, even if time began, why can’t energy or matter exist without time, rendering moot all time based arguments against eternal energy / matter?

-Yet even if these shortcomings (and the ones I’ve not mentioned for brevity sake) were adequately overcome, CA would still entail (a) implicit denial of natural man’s sinful suppression of his knowledge of God along with (b) impugnment of God’s righteous judgement against man’s moral rebellion.
+Yet even if all these shortcomings (and the ones I’ve not mentioned for brevity sake) were adequately overcome, CA would still entail (a) implicit denial of natural man’s sinful suppression of his knowledge of God along with (b) impugnment of God’s righteous judgement against man’s moral rebellion.
+The problem with CA is theological, not merely philosophical.

 CA follows Eve’s modus operandi: